• Skip to primary navigation

 3. The colour of the condensed milk will vary depending on the type of sugar you use - it can be slightly darker or lighter.

-4. Store this condensed milk in an air tight container in the fridge for up to 7 days.
+4. Store this condensed milk in an airtight container or jar in the fridge for up to 7 days.

 Nutrition